datastaxdevs/workshop-ai-as-api/README.md

 and read, entries in that table.

-Technically, we will use the Cassandra Python drivers, and in particular we will use the Object Mapper facility they offer.
-Look into `api/database/*.py`: there is a module that sets up the connection, using the secrets found in the `.env`, and another where the models are defined - in particular the `SpamCacheItem` model.
+Technically, we will use the Cassandra Python drivers, and in particular we will use the [Object Mapper facility](https://docs.datastax.com/en/developer/python-driver/3.25/object_mapper/) they offer.
+Look into `api/database/*.py`: there is a module that [sets up the connection](https://docs.datastax.com/en/developer/python-driver/3.25/getting_started/#connecting-to-astra), using the secrets found in the `.env`, and another where the models are defined - in particular the `SpamCacheItem` model, representing an entry in the cache.

 The database initialization will go together with the spam-model loading into the API "startup" hook.